Life on the Long White Cloud

 Detour with Us

 Aotearoa is the Māori name for New Zealand—often translated as “Land of the Long White Cloud.”
 It is a place where mountains rise sharply from the sea, where geothermal earth steams and sighs, and where stories are carried not only in books, but in landscape, language, and living memory.
-To travel here is to move through beauty that feels both immense and intimate.
-It is to listen—to the wind off the Southern Alps, to the rhythms of Māori culture, to the quiet patience of fjords carved by ice.
-I invite you not simply to see New Zealand, but to come into relationship with it with me on this intimate journey.
+To travel here is to move through beauty that feels both immense and elemental.
+It is to listen—to the wind off the Southern Alps, to the rhythms of Māori culture, to the quiet patience of fiords carved by ice.
+We invite you not simply to see New Zealand, but to come into relationship with it with us on this intimate journey.

 highlights include